-Application's desktop UI was implemented as JS environment which communicates with C# core layer via JS-C# function bindings.
+The application's desktop UI was implemented as JS environment which communicates with the C# core layer via JS-C# function bindings.
 This UI layer also communicates with Bigscreen's servers using WSS.
 Extracted JS source code was obfuscated and minified, but we managed to implement a deobfuscator for this format (Section 5.5).
 During analysis of JS-C# bindings, we discovered a critical security vulnerability in the C# Unity scripting Application Programming Interface (API).
-A method Application-.OpenURL(ur1) is dangerously capable of running programs, opening folders and files on the host computer (see Sections 5.1 and 5.2 and Listing 12 and 17 in supplemental
+A method Application.OpenURL(url) is dangerously capable of running programs, opening folders and files on the host computer (see Sections 5.1 and 5.2 and Listing 12 and 17 in supplemental materials).